 Salt helps to smother fire as it deprives the flames of oxygen.
 It won’t make a mess of your grill, barbeque, bonfire, or stovetop, either.
 It also won’t cause excessive smoke.

 The main chemical that exists in salt, sodium chloride, acts as a cell dehydrator in most situations.
-This means that simple cuts and injuries can be treated by applying a saline solution.
+This means that simple cuts and injuries can be alleviated by applying a saline solution.

 Because salt forces the liquid in cells to move out of the body, it helps eliminate unwanted bacteria from entering your bloodstream.
 In essence, this helps to prevent infection and speed up the healing process.
 Next time you find yourself with a small cut, apply a small amount of salt water (yes, it will hurt!) until the wound is healed.